Category: Flow Cells

 • FC3.TL.* LED Flow Cell

-The flow cell enables the use of AC1, CC1 sensor in a flow through arrangement in optoelectrochemical measurements1,2.
-The sensor is inserted into the slit of cell and tightened by closing of the door.
-The cell ensures the thin layer flow around the working electrode and it is optimised so that no air bubbles cumulate in the cell.
+The Screen printed sensor is inserted into the slit of cell and tightened by closing of the door.
+The cell ensures the wall-jet flow around the working electrode and it is optimised so that no air bubbles cumulate in the cell.
 The cell contains also the contact and output cable.

 Read more